cmadland/teaching/pages/03.edci339/01.home/unit-04-tracking/item.md

 #### Some questions for you...
 You can use these questions to inspire Blog Post #2 if you want, but that is not required.

-:fa-question: What do you think?
+:fa-question: What do you think about what Google knows about you?
 :fa-question: Does the fact that Google (possibly) has that much information about your location for any given day concern you?
 :fa-question: Should we tell K-12 learners that they can trust Google by normalizing the use of Google Apps?
 :fa-question: Should we use this data to predict which learners are at-risk?